How to Upgrade and Change Mac SSD to A Bigger SSD Drive? – Qiling

 Step 3.
 Change startup settings and replace old SSD with new SSD drive

-1. Keep both old and new SSD drives connected to Mac computers;
+1. To keep both old and new SSD drives connected to your Mac computer, you can follow these steps:

-After this, you've successfully changed and upgraded Mac SSD drive to a bigger new SSD without losing any data.
-If you are trying to change Mac drive or extend Mac storage space with a bigger drive, just follow to solve your problems now.
+After upgrading your Mac's SSD drive to a bigger new one, you've successfully completed the process without losing any data.
+This achievement is a great solution to your problem of changing Mac drive or extending Mac storage space with a bigger drive.
+Now, you can just follow the steps to tackle your storage needs with ease.

 Related Articles